nickcoleman/hook-use-combined-reducers/README.md

 ### 2. Setup Parent Component

-In your top-level React component ... hhis could be either your entry file (as shown) or the parent component of a component tree you want to pass context on:
+In your top-level React component ... this could be either your entry file (as shown) or the parent component of a component tree you want to pass context on:

 ```
 import React, { useReducer } from 'react';
 import useCombinedReducers from '@nickcoleman/use-combined-reducers';

-import { Context } from 'src/context';
+import Context from 'src/context';
 import SomeComponent from 'src/components/SomeComponent'

 import { initialWidgets, initialThings } from 'store/initialState'